 Since there is little prospect of accountability at the international level, Syrians are looking at the principle of Universal Jurisdiction as a tool for third states to prosecute perpetrators of international crimes committed in Syria.
 Prosecutors in Germany, France, Sweden, Netherlands and Spain and other EU countries are currently monitoring, investigating and prosecuting crimes that have been committed since the conflict erupted in 2011.
 ECCHR has been investigating crimes committed by all parties in the Syrian conflict since 2012.
 Together with torture survivors and human rights activists the organization submitted the first criminal complaint against six high-level officials of the Syrian Military Intelligence Service to the Office of the Federal Prosecutor in March 2017.

-Kaleck will discuss this case, ECCHR’s strategic considerations and the potential effects and impact.
-The presentation will be followed by a discussion with Syrian and Dutch lawyers, academics, NGO’s, and students/staff of the Law Faculty and anyone interested in the topic.
+Focus of the lecture is ECCHR’s strategic considerations and the potential effects and impact.
+The presentation was followed by a discussion with Syrian and Dutch lawyers, academics, NGO’s, and students/staff of the Law Faculty and anyone interested in the topic.

 Nuhanovic Foundation has expanded its reparations legal database with two most topical issues: Syria and Drones.
 Here, you can find up to date information on reparations for victims of both the Syrian Conflict and (covert U.S.) drone strikes.
 The information embedded in these new databases - put together by students in international humanitarian law of the University of Amsterdam (UvA) and by interns of the Nuhanovic Foundation and the War Reparations Centre of the UvA - is clustered in 5 categories: legal instruments, reports, academic articles, case law and books.

-The legal labyrinth of the Syrian conflict - Lecture1 January 1970
+The legal labyrinth of the Syrian conflict - Lecture19 April 2017

 Professor Terry Gill is the author of ‘Classifying the conflict in Syria’, on the classification of the conflict and its consequences (International Law Studies, US Naval War College, Volume 92, 2016).